 Please do not submit confidential information through the STEERS-AEIR Web-EI system or by email to the EAS.
 Confidentiality cannot be ensured across multiple email servers.
 The STEERS-AEIR Web-EI system does not have a process to designate information as confidential.
-Confidential information can be submitted in hard copy with each page clearly marked as confidential or through the TCEQ FTPS website.
+Confidential information can be submitted through the TCEQ FTPS website.
 Check for an existing FTPS account, register for a new FTPS account, log into an existing FTPS account, and find FTPS help documents at https://ftps.tceq.texas.gov/.
 After logging into the FTPS account, upload the confidential files, and share with psdocument@tceq.texas.gov.
 Please contact the EAS for assistance on submitting confidential information through the secure FTPS website.